-Open space offices are an antipattern and a widespread one at that.
+Open space offices are kind of an antipattern.
 You can find relevant articles and studies easily.
 Quiet: The Power of Introverts in a World That Can't Stop Talking by Susan Cain can be a good starting point:

 Open-plan offices have been found to reduce productivity and impair memory.
 They're associated with high staff turnover.
 They make people sick, hostile, unmotivated, and insecure.

 This post is not about bashing open-space.
 The world outside of the office is not much better at promoting focus and deep work.
-Significant others, neighbors, cars, trains, birds, animals, generally humans and non-humans tend to make noises.
-Setting up your environment for success is hard and sometimes outside of our circle of control.
+Significant others, neighbors, cars, trains, birds, animals, generally humans and non-humans tend to make noise.
+Optimizing your environment for focus is hard and sometimes outside of our circle of control.
 This post is about doing damage control where we can.

 Headphones - the international sign of a focused developer.
 Some buy 900$ active noise-canceling headphones, some just blast 80's power metal full volume.
-I'm not that keen on expensive tech gadgets, but there is nothing new in saying that music can easily tune out external distractions.
-The problem shows up when you notice the words in the song, or emotions in the music - that's just substituting one distraction for another.
+I'm not that keen on expensive tech gadgets, and music tends to grab by attention, which is just substituting one distraction for another.

 A few years ago though, the Interstellar movie (yes, Interstellar came out 4 years ago!) inspired me to take a look at nature noises.
 Remember how they used to listen to a thunderstorm with crickets on the spaceship?
 So that's how I found...